 “You need to make certain that the lighting up close to the building and all entrance and exit doors will remain on along with any emergency fixtures lighting pathways.
-Look for the site lighting in between these zones and make accommodations in your lighting automation controllers to be able to shut off zones or circuits that are least occupied.” — Mark Sanderson, as quoted by Brandon Lorenz, Ten Tips For Facility Managers To Cut Energy Costs, FacilitiesNet
+Look for the site lighting in between these zones and make accommodations in your lighting automation controllers to be able to shut off zones or circuits that are least occupied.” — Mark Sanderson, as quoted by Brandon Lorenz - Ten Tips For Facility Managers To Cut Energy Costs

+Implement a sustainable facility design plan.
 “Sustainable design is more attainable and affordable than it’s ever been, especially when you think in terms of years instead of days and weeks.
 It’s also worth noting that sustainable design is very well favored among the public, which is an extra incentive for companies interested in reinforcing their reputation as socially responsible and environmentally concerned.”–David Verner, Reducing Industrial Facility Costs with Sustainable Planning, Area Development; Twitter: @areaDevelopment

+Know the total cost of all facility work done both directly and indirectly.
 “To the untrained eye, the facilities maintenance arm of a business appears to be a black hole of cost.
 The costs of these FM services add up, and unless discrepancies arise, that is where most of the business analysis ends.
-However, facilities maintenance managers, who are privy to all of the nuances that make up each work order, understand the complexities and overhead involved in this sector of business."
+However, facilities maintenance managers, who are privy to all of the nuances that make up each work order, understand the complexities and overhead involved in this sector of business.

+Consider less obvious improvements that impact facility energy use.
 “Some energy-related projects will be more or less hidden from the users and primarily pursued to reduce energy demand, such as chiller and fan-unit upgrades.
-Such projects may end up providing the building users with better temperature control, but this is not the primary goal of the upgrade."
+Such projects may end up providing the building users with better temperature control, but this is not the primary goal of the upgrade.

+Don’t forget to look at your building’s insulation.
 “All commercial buildings are insulated; building codes make it mandatory to insulate up to a certain level.
 Unfortunately, because most buildings are put up under strict guidance to budgets, they are usually put up with only the minimal amount of insulation.
-And because the company putting up the building is rarely the one managing or owning it, the two have distinctly different viewpoints on budgets."
+And because the company putting up the building is rarely the one managing or owning it, the two have distinctly different viewpoints on budgets.

+Utilize a strategic sourcing approach to find the Right suppliers for facility work.
 “Finding the right suppliers to maintain your facilities can be difficult and time-consuming.
-From janitorial services, to groundskeeping and maintenance supplies, ensuring suppliers are providing apples-to-apples quotes, developing contracts with clear service levels, and validating that supplier quality of service and productivity levels are maintained are all critical to the success of any facilities maintenance project."
+From janitorial services, to groundskeeping and maintenance supplies, ensuring suppliers are providing apples-to-apples quotes, developing contracts with clear service levels, and validating that supplier quality of service and productivity levels are maintained are all critical to the success of any facilities maintenance project.

+Your boiler plant may be a major source of efficiency gain potential.
 “Boilers today can reach efficiencies of up to 96 percent using condensing technology; however, a typical building, including new buildings, uses atmospheric type boilers which, for all intents and purposes, are only slightly more advanced than a science lab Bunsen burner.
 This technology is reliable and it works, but it is expensive to operate.
-Typically, we see this technology installed to minimize construction costs with very little consideration for the long-term energy impact that the building’s operating budget is left to absorb.”–Ross Morley and Ed Porasz, Six Energy Audit Tips for Building Managers, REMI Network; Twitter: @REMINetwork
+Typically, we see this technology installed to minimize construction costs with very little consideration for the long-term energy impact that the building’s operating budget is left to absorb.”–Ross Morley and Ed Porasz, - Six Energy Audit Tips for Building Managers, REMI Network; Twitter:

+Schedule a professional energy audit.
 “An energy audit systematically identifies and develops opportunities to help reduce energy use in an institutional or commercial facility and, as a result, decrease building operating costs.
-Focusing the audit is imperative for maintenance and engineering managers."
+Focusing the audit is imperative for maintenance and engineering managers.

+Identify potential major efficiencies in your kitchen energy use.
 “Commercial kitchens are high energy users, consuming roughly 2.5 times more energy per square foot than any other commercial space, according to the US Environmental Protection Agency (EPA).
-Of that, as little as 40% is used in the preparation and storage of food, says the UK’s Carbon Trust; much of the wasted energy is dispersed into the kitchen."
+Of that, as little as 40% is used in the preparation and storage of food, says the UK’s Carbon Trust; much of the wasted energy is dispersed into the kitchen.

+Consider the entire life cycle costs of a building.
 “Life cycle costs are a way to measure the cost of improvements to building infrastructure over time.
 This allows building and facility management professionals to determine whether the cost to improve a particular element of a building or a system in it against the cost savings over the same period.
-If the cost of an upgrade over its lifetime offers an advantage over the building operational costs it will save, then it’s generally considered a good investment." — Answers to 8 Common Building Operation Cost Questions, Enervise
+If the cost of an upgrade over its lifetime offers an advantage over the building operational costs it will save, then it’s generally considered a good investment.”
+Answers to 8 Common Building Operation Cost Questions, Enervise

 Preventive Maintenance Tips

+- Measure your PM versus all maintenance activities.
 “Develop performance measures for your PM process with an emphasis on measuring the amount of PM that is work completed compared to all other work.
 Total PM hours should be the highest percentage of all the department’s maintenance work.
 This goal might seem impossible, but over time, it is very achievable.” –Michael Cowley, 5 Tips for Successful Preventive Maintenance, FacilitiesNet

-“Preventative maintenance is all about planning, plain and simple.
-Every piece of equipment or machinery at your disposal or under your care should have a schedule of what type of maintenance it requires and when it requires that check-up."
+- Set a plan and stick to it.“Preventative maintenance is all about planning, plain and simple.
+Every piece of equipment or machinery at your disposal or under your care should have a schedule of what type of maintenance it requires and when it requires that check-up.

+- Do a proactive walkthrough to find “small” problems.
 “Catch small problems now before they become big ones.
 Addressing small details can add up to huge improvements in appearance and functionality.
 Ask your facilities services provider, janitorial company, and/or handyman to walk through with you, focusing on details you’d normally overlook.
-Some things to inspect for repair/replacement are: doors (door sweeps, door stops, sticking locks, etc.), corner guards, tile and grout, light switches and face plates, ceiling tiles, countertops and shelving, cabinets and hinges, and fire extinguishers."
+Some things to inspect for repair/replacement are: doors (door sweeps, door stops, sticking locks, etc.), corner guards, tile and grout, light switches and face plates, ceiling tiles, countertops and shelving, cabinets and hinges, and fire extinguishers.

 - Reactive – This is the “fix it when it breaks” approach.